✨ Get to know Boldin’s AI Planner Assistant

 Bomb cyclones, record high (and low) temperatures, atmospheric rivers, polar vortexes, super storms, thundersnow, heat domes, derechos, and firestorms are new and increasingly frequently used terms for describing extreme weather and the impact it has on where we live.

-According to the National Oceanic and Atmospheric Administration, over the last 42 years there have been an annual average of 7.7 weather related events that caused at least $1 billion in damages.
-However, from 2017 through 2021, the average was 17.8 such events each year.
+According to the National Oceanic and Atmospheric Administration, the last 44 years have seen a dramatic increase in the annual average of weather-related events that caused at least $1 billion in damages.

 How can you plan your life and finances for possible climate disasters?

-Here are 11 considerations with regards to climate related disasters and how to prepare for a wealthier, healthier future:
+Here are 11 considerations about climate-related disasters and how to prepare for a wealthier, healthier future:

 As best-selling author Jim McCarthy told Boldin CEO Steve Chen, the secret to mental health as we age is to build better habits that lead to mental and emotional resiliency.
 Though some people seem more like orchids than dandelions, McCarthy says we can all develop skills for self-preservation and flourishing if we are mindful and take it one step at a time.